 What is Tres Leches Cake

 Tres(Three) Leche(Milk) cakes are traditional to Latin America and they are sponge cakes that are poked after baking and then soaked in a sweetened milky mixture made of three kinds of milk - evaporated milk, condensed milk and heavy cream.
-The sponge itself is airy and it absorbs the milk mixture to form a luscious, dense and rich cake.

 About My Recipe

-Since I was serving it for a festive occcasion, I made an eggless mango sponge keeping the guest list in mind.
+The first time I made the mango tres leches cake was for Diwali celebration a few years back.
+Since I was serving it for a festive occasion, I made an eggless sponge keeping the guest list in mind.
 Everybody loved the texture and flavor of the cake so much that I never bothered to change it.
 This mango tres leches cake recipe is -

-- Perfect for feeding a crowd.
+- Perfect for feeding a crowd!

 - Has a saturated mango flavor- I use mango in the sponge, in the soaking liquid as well as the whipped cream.
 Its truly mango mania in cake form!